-Environmental and Natural Resources Law Clinic Toxics Fellowship: two-year fellowship position that provides the opportunity to obtain an L.L.M. degree in Environmental Law free of cost, while also working part-time as a staff attorney in the ENRLC.
-The position involves taking the lead role in managing a project designed to aid communities faced with toxic pollution problems throughout northern New England.
+Two-year fellowship position that provides the opportunity to obtain an L.L.M. degree in Environmental Law free of cost, while also working part-time as a staff attorney in the Environmental and Natural Resources Law Clinic (ENLRC).
+The position may be focused on toxics, environment and natural resources, food and agriculture, global energy, or U.S.-Asia Partnerships for Environmental Law.
 The fellow also has the option to teach practicum and assist in teaching student clinicians.
 Requires a minimum of two years legal experience in practicing environmental law.
 Requires admission to Vermont bar within first year of the position.
+Applications usually must be submitted by spring.

-Yale/NRDC Legal Fellow (Multiple locations)
+Yale/NRDC Legal Fellowships (Multiple locations)

-Legal Fellow: two-year legal fellowship position that focuses on litigation and policy efforts to redress environmental and public health harms.
+Two-year legal fellowship position that focuses on litigation and policy efforts to redress environmental and public health harms.
 In the first year, the Fellow will be placed within one of the offices of the Natural Resources Defense Council (NRDC), which include New York, San Francisco, Washington, D.C., Chicago, or Santa Monica, depending on the fellow's interests and NRDC's needs.
 There the fellow will be supervised by experienced NRDC attorneys.
 In the second year, the fellow will work at Yale in New Haven, CT to coordinate and co-teach the Environmental Protection Clinic at Yale along with NRDC experts and a Yale faculty member.
 Clinic projects include litigation support, administrative advocacy, legislative drafting, strategic communications planning, networking building, scientific literature reviews, and more.
 Requires obtaining a J.D. within three years prior to applying.
 Must be admitted to the state of the NRDC office in which the fellow will work.

-9. JUDICIAL CLERKSHIPS
+JUDICIAL CLERKSHIPS